Backlund Transformations for Darboux Integrable Differential Systems: Vessiot Algebras as Fundamental Invariants for Darboux Integrable Systems

-In this section we show how to obtain the 4-adapted co-frame for the Darboux integrable system $\CalI = (\CalK_1 +\CalK_2)/ G_\diag$ directly from the adapted co-frames for each $\CalK_a$ introduced in Theorem \StRef{BigLemma}.
+In this section we show how to obtain the 4-adapted coframes for the Darboux integrable system $\CalI = (\CalK_1 +\CalK_2)/ G_\diag$ directly from the adapted coframes for each $\CalK_a$ introduced in Theorem \StRef{BigLemma}.
 This construction proves that $\vess(\CalI) = \lieg$, where $\lieg$ is the Lie algebra of $G$, and will be needed for the proof of Theorem \StRef{UIE}.
-We assume the hypothesis of Theorem \StRef{Dreduce} and, in addition, that the group $G$ acts regularly on $M_a$.
-We break the construction of these co-frames into a number of steps.
+We assume the hypotheses of Theorem \StRef{Dreduce} and, in particular, that the group $G$ acts regularly on $M_a$.
+We break the construction of these coframes into a number of steps.